 - muscle control

-Talk with your doctor about whether you would be a good candidate for biofeedback therapy.
+Talk with your doctor about whether you’d be a good candidate for biofeedback therapy.

-For certain people who have paroxysmal AFib, certain maneuvers may help reset your heart back into a steady rhythm.
+For some people who have paroxysmal AFib, certain maneuvers may help slow down your heart rate or help you cope with the symptoms of atrial fibrillation better.
 Paroxysmal atrial fibrillation is a type of AFib in which episodes usually resolve within a few days.
-One maneuver that may help end your AFib episode sooner is drinking a glass of cold water to help “shock” the heart a little.

 Vagal maneuvers may not be safe or appropriate for everyone with AFib, so be sure to discuss this with your doctor.